ANALYZE YOUR CLUSTERS AND TALENT

 Start Date: Feb 2008 — End Date: Oct 2009

 The Council for Community & Economic Research (C2ER) and the Center for Regional Economic Competitiveness (CREC) has conducted an in-depth economic and workforce analysis for sixteen regions of Georgia designed to help local leaders better understand their workforce demand and supply.
 The goal of the analysis was to identify the characteristics of those currently working in the […]

 Conducting an assessment of Statewide Comprehensive Economic Development Evaluation

 Start Date: Jan 2008 — End Date: Oct 2009

-Working in partnership with EntreWorks, the RUPRI Center for Rural Entrepreneurship, and PolicyOne Research, the Council for Community & Economic Research (C2ER) and the Center for Regional Economic Competitiveness (CREC) is providing analytic support for the state’s on-going comprehensive economic development evaluation.
-The research project will focus on examining a wide array of Maine’s policies and programs […]
+Working in partnership with EntreWorks, the RUPRI Center for Rural Entrepreneurship, and PolicyOne Research, the Council for Community & Economic Research (C2ER) and the Center for Regional Economic Competitiveness (CREC) provided analytic support for the state’s on-going comprehensive economic development evaluation.
+The research project focused on examining a wide array of Maine’s policies and programs in economic […]